 If importing a car, various restrictions apply, whether the car is being imported from inside or outside the EU.
-There is a registration tax to be paid on all imports, VAT and customs duty may be payable on imports from outside the EU, a technical inspection must be passed and the owner must have a registered Hungarian address and residence permit.
+There is a registration tax to be paid on all imports and VAT and customs duty may be payable on imports from outside the EU.
+A technical inspection of the vehicle must be passed and the owner must have a registered Hungarian address and residence permit.